Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_adjacency_settings.png

-Several parameters such as the background color, the node ordering and the grid and edges display visibility can be customized.
+Several parameters such as the background color, the node ordering, the grid or edges visibility can be customized.

 .. _workspace_geographic: